 Upkeepr uses industry best practices to secure your information.
 With the combination of security techniques that we use, it’s highly unlikely that anyone could hack your information.
 Here are some of the techniques we employ.

 Upkeepr uses a secure login mechanism just like Facebook, Google, Microsoft, Apple, and others.
 In fact, we all use an industry standard called OAuth.
 The system issues a unique secure token every time you log in, which is good for a short period of time before the server requires that it be updated, or “refreshed”.
 The Upkeepr app will automatically refresh its token every few minutes so that even if an old token were to be intercepted on the network and cracked with a super-strong computer, it would be out-of-date and obsolete by the time the hackers could use it or the information in it.
-These login tokens are required to use the API and ensuring that no other user can access your information.
+These login tokens are required to use the API and ensure that no other user can access your information.

 Upkeepr hosts its code, application website, application programming interface (API), and data at one of the world’s premier hosting providers with highly secure, restricted access.
-This means that even our staff can’t get physical access to the computers running our apps or hosting our data.
-No one can access our code and look for vulnerabilities or copy our data and spend years cracking it.
+This means that even our staff can’t get physical access to the computers running our apps or hosting your data.
+No one can access our code and look for vulnerabilities or copy the data and spend years cracking it.
 And, as our hosting providers improve their security and Info Sec practices, rest assured that Upkeepr and your information will benefit from the increased security along the way.

-We have done our best to employ security at every level to protect your information so that only you can access it.
+Rest assured that we have done our best to employ security at every level to protect your information so that only you can access it.
 If you have any further questions, please contact us.